Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

-With our current implementation and the network sizes we consider, one natural gradient update is roughly 15 times as costly as a standard gradient step.
+\mzz With our current implementation and the network sizes we consider, one natural gradient update is only twice to three times as costly as one iteration of the Adam algorithm, compare also to Table~\ref{table:poisson_runtimes}.
 Training a PINN model with optimizers such as Adam easily requires $100$ times the amount of iterations -- without being able to produce highly accurate solutions -- of what we found necessary for natural gradient training, rendering the proposed approach both faster and more accurate.
+Note that one optimization using the natural gradient method takes less than a minute, whereas the optimization time using the Adam optimizer takes above two hours, this is an improvement by two orders of magnitude. \eee